Socialist realism

-The primary official objective of socialist realism was "to depict reality in its revolutionary development" although no formal guidelines concerning style or subject matter were provided.
+The formal objective of socialist realism was "to depict reality in its revolutionary development" although no definitive guidelines concerning style or subject matter were provided.
 Works of socialist realism were usually characterized by unambiguous narratives or iconography relating to the Marxist–Leninist ideology, such as the emancipation of the proletariat.
 In visual arts, socialist realism often relied on the conventions of academic art and classical sculpture.
-Socialist realism was usually devoid of complex artistic meaning or interpretation yet counter sources may provide different interpretations not subject to capitalist propaganda.
+Socialist realism was usually devoid of complex artistic meaning or interpretation yet counter sources may provide different interpretations.